On Tour Forever

-On Tour Forever is a live EP album released by Blues Traveler in 1992.
-Only ten thousand copies were produced, packaged as a double album with copies of the band's second album, Travelers and Thieves.
+On Tour Forever is a live EP released by Blues Traveler in 1992.
+Only 10,000 copies were produced and packaged as a double album with the band's second album, Travelers and Thieves.

 The first three tracks were recorded at The Palace Theater in New Haven, Connecticut on October 30, 1991.
 The last track, featuring Carlos Santana on guitar, was recorded at Golden Gate Park in San Francisco, California on September 29, 1991.

-Included with the recording was a tribute to Bill Graham, the band's tour promoter, who had died shortly after the release of Travelers and Thieves.
+The recording included a tribute to Bill Graham, the band's tour promoter, who died shortly after the release of Travelers and Thieves.